Welcome to the Rowsley Parish Council Website.

 - Keep discussions moving so that the meeting is not too long

-The Councillors contribute to the work of the whole council but no one individual (including the Chairman) can make a decision on behalf of the council.
+The Councillors contribute to the work of the whole council but no one individual (including the Chairman) can make a decision on behalf of the council unless the Council delegates responsibility.
 Some of the duties and responsibilities of Councillors are:

 - Attend meetings